jurtasun/rcds_intro_nextflow/chapter1/README.md

 Edit the script to do the following:
 - Declares a variable `name` and another one `age`.
 - Prints a greeting like: "Hello, `name`!
 You are `age` years old."
-- Loops from 1 to 10 and: Prints even numbers only.
-If the number is divisible by 4, also print "Divisible by 4!".
+- Loops from 1 to 10 and, prints even numbers only, and if the number is divisible by 4, also print "Divisible by 4!".

 ```groovy
 // Define a variable 'name' and assign it a string value